gustofied/OWL/README.md

 <h5 align="left">Research of Concern</h5>

-OWL is concerned with reincfroncemt learning on agents, MCTS, Gym ENVs, Agents internal, rl theory, envs, event loops
+OWL is concerned with reincfroncemt learning on agents, MCTS, Gym ENVs, Agents internal, rl theory, envs, event loops.
+Comment [should also have a small toc? and exlpain things, we have splitt into mcts, rl, etc, you might find an exmaple project a game in mcts, while we alredy have envs, or rl in envc, they are general, but not al ecomposing]

 <h5 align="left">Discovery</h5>
 <p align="left">